troxel/gyroBNOx/README.md

 # gyroBNOx
-A C linux interface to the Ceva BNO080 BNO083 FSM300 FSM305 motion IMU devices.
+A C linux interface to the Ceva BNO08x FSM300 FSM305 motion IMU devices.

 # gyroWitMotion
 A C based console program to setup and read data from a CEVA Hillcrest Bosch IMU Gyro devices.
 Specifically this has been tested with the BNO085 and FSM305 but I suspect will work with other similar Ceva/Hillcrest Motion devices.
 This program is targed to run on the Raspberry Pi and tested with a model 4.
-This program has been written to support I2C interface using the BCM2835 and also the /dev/i2c-1 device.
-There is a hardware abstraction layer in the apiBNO.c file so if you wanted add SPI or UART it should be pretty straight forwar - just generated specific open,send,read,close functions and align the function pointers in a section of code towards the top as:
+This program has been written to support I2C interface using the BCM2835 library, the /dev/i2c-1 device, and the /devi2c-3 (gpio interface).
+There is a hardware abstraction layer in the apiBNO.c file so if you wanted add SPI or UART it should be pretty straight forward - just generated specific open,send,read,close functions and align the function pointers in a section of code towards the top as:

   send_data = send_i2c_bcm;
   read_data = read_i2c_bcm;